David Chase’s saga of an American family begins.

 Carm knows about her husband’s cheating, and makes a crack about it in her very first scene of the series.
 But it will not become a major conflict this first season.
 In Season Four, however, Tony’s philandering will cleave the Soprano household in two.

-David Chase was active in television for decades, most notably with The Rockford Files, Northern Exposure and Almost Grown, before he produced The Sopranos.
+By the time he produced The Sopranos, David Chase had already been active in television for decades, most notably with The Rockford Files, Northern Exposure and Almost Grown.
 But The Sopranos represents his first effort to truly extend our conception of what a popular television show could be.
 In an April 2007 Vanity Fair article, “An American Family,” Peter Biskind reports that David Chase was referred to on the Sopranos set as “Master Cylinder.”
 Chase is, without question, the heart and brain behind the series.
 The Sopranos is his baby.
 In his capacity as showrunner, he ran the show – no one had more control of daily operations or more influence on the final product than he did.
 He is, as Biskind writes, “one of the few authentic auteurs television has produced.”
 However, I do believe that television production is a highly collaborative process, and therefore, when I use the term “Chase” throughout this website, I am (for the most part) referring to both David Chase and his production team.
 In those instances where I mean the man himself, I hope the context will make that clear.

 The Pilot is truly a fountainhead episode; moments and characters and references from here will gush and flow into all the seasons of the series.
 A partial listing of connections to future episodes include: